-It all started in back 1973 when local wine retailer Alan McKechnie started harvesting the vines on his small fruit farm.
-With a little help from the 1976 record summer temperatures and bumper harvest; his small fruit farm continued to expand.
-Alan sold up in 1984 due to poor health, the small 1/5th hectare vineyard gradually grew to it’s current size of 30 hectares.
+Our story starts in 1973 when local wine retailer Alan McKechnie started harvesting the vines on his small fruit farm.
+With a little help from the 1976 record summer temperatures and bumper harvest, his small fruit farm begun to expand.
+After nurturing it for 11 years, Alan sold up in 1984 due to poor health and the new owner, John Oldacre, invested heavily in the venture.
+As a result, the 1/5th hectare vineyard gradually grew to its current size of 30 hectares.

-The new owner John Oldacre invested heavily in the venture and Three Choirs Vineyards was born, the name coming from the local Three Choirs Choral festival held between the cathedral cities of Hereford, Worcester and Gloucester.
-In 1990 a new state of the art winery opened along with a visitor centre for the increasing number of visitors.
-As the popularity of the restaurant increased 8 guest bedrooms were added so guests could enjoy the beauty of the vineyards, with a further 3 lodges added in 2008.
+John choose the name Three Choirs Vineyards after a local Three Choirs Choral festival which was held between the cathedral cities of Hereford, Worcester and Gloucester.
+In 1990, he opened a new state of the art winery, along with a visitor centre for the increasing number of visitors.
+As the popularity of the restaurant increased, 8 bedrooms were added so guests could enjoy the beauty of the vineyards, with a further 3 lodges boasting incredible views of the vines in 2008.

 In 2014 Three Choirs became proud owners of their Wickham Vineyard, and started an extensive program of refurbishing the buildings and replanting areas of the vineyards.
 Situated in the beautiful Hampshire countryside, Three Choirs Hampshire spans an impressive 40 acres and has become a popular wedding location, with happy couples choosing to tie the knot nestled amongst the vines and gentle rolling hills of Wickham.